matthewrobertson/ress/README.md

 ### Feature Detection

-semantic, media query-based device detection

 Device.js will read all of the version links in your markup, and redirect you to the appropriate URL that serves the correct version of your webapp.

-When a request comes into your site, ress runs a some javascript if there is an alternate version available that matches the client.
-If there is, the user is redirected to that site.
+When a request comes into your site, ress runs a some javascript to determine if there is an alternate version available that matches the client.
+If there is, the user is redirected to the url for that version.

 ### Server Side Components